Permian Basin Foot and Ankle

 Skin conditions affecting your feet are more than just unattractive: they can cause discomfort, pain, and even unpleasant odors.
-At Permian Basin Foot and Ankle in Odessa, Midland, and Pecos, Texas, expert podiatrists Justin Brown, DPM, Joseph Morgan, DPM, and their team specialize in diagnosing and treating skin conditions like athlete’s foot, plantar warts, and more.
+At Permian Basin Foot and Ankle in Odessa, Midland, and Pecos, Texas, expert podiatrists Justin Brown, DPM, Jordan Womack, DPM and their team specialize in diagnosing and treating skin conditions like athlete’s foot, plantar warts, and more.
 If you have symptoms of a skin condition on one or both of your feet, call your nearest Permian Basin Foot and Ankle location for an appointment or book a visit online today.

 Just like the skin on the rest of your body, the skin on your feet is prone to certain skin conditions that can be uncomfortable, unattractive, or even foul-smelling.
 They can cause embarrassment and shame, even if they’re usually easy to hide.
 A few common skin conditions that can affect your feet are: